Wilford Brimley: Personal life

-Brimley supported advertisements to have Utah allow horse-race gambling.
-He spoke against the banning of cockfighting in New Mexico on the basis of his support of individual rights.
+Brimley spoke against the banning of cockfighting in New Mexico on the basis of his support of individual rights.
 He also spoke at a 1998 Phoenix rally opposing an Arizona ballot proposition to ban cockfighting, arguing that a ban could lead to efforts to restrict the use of hunting dogs, which opponents of cockfighting called a distraction from the issue.
 Brimley enjoyed playing poker and played in the World Series of Poker Main Event.

 Brimley lent his support to John McCain in the 2008 United States presidential election.
-In the days leading up to his selection for vice president, McCain jokingly stated that he would pick Brimley: "He's a former Marine and great guy and he's older than I am, so that might work."
+In the days leading up to his selection of a running mate, McCain jokingly stated that he would pick Brimley: "He's a former Marine and great guy and he's older than I am, so that might work."

 Death

-Brimley died at a hospital in St. George, Utah, on August 1, 2020 at age 85 after suffering from a kidney condition for two months.
+Brimley died at a hospital in St. George, Utah, on August 1, 2020, at age 85 after suffering from a kidney condition for two months.